Sunseekers: The Immigrant Architects That Created Hippie California

 Lovell Health House Image Ryan Soniat 2020

-The natural (forgive the pun) next step for this, by now, well-known broadcaster was to have houses designed by Neutra and Schindler, who fully understood how to interpret his requirements.
+The natural (forgive the pun) next step for this, by now well-known broadcaster, was to have houses designed by Neutra and Schindler, who fully understood how to interpret his requirements.
 What they created were homes that were profoundly different from any of the surrounding properties.
-Lyra goes as far as to say that they were, ‘Shockingly unusual.
-Spanish revival, Art Deco, and Storybook were more common’.
+Lyra goes as far as to say that they were ‘Shockingly unusual.
+Spanish revival, Art Deco, and Storybook were more common.
 In these two architects, steeped in European culture, Dr Lovell had found designers whose deeply held beliefs about modern buildings chimed well with his.
 Theirs was the feeling of the age.
-Today many of those ideas are frankly mainstream.
+Today, many of those ideas are frankly mainstream.

 “The machine that we live in is an old coach full of tuberculosis … where as the modern house is a [health] machine for living”

-exercise and modernist design sunseekers image of cover
+exercise and modernist design

 Neutra, Schindler at home